 - Ireland Physician Associates

-With the exception of Taiwan and South Africa, these countries have American-trained PAs working as expatriates, and most are developing educational programs that produce a health care provider functioning as an addition to the doctor.
+Many of these countries have American-trained PAs working as expatriates, and most are developing educational programs that produce a health care provider functioning as an addition to the doctor.

 Each country has made it's PA a distinct entity, with cultural and educational influences shaping their roles.
 Common denominators of these PAs are: they function as semi-autonomous clinicians under the direct supervision of a doctor and have roles that tend to complement those of the doctor.

 Historical observations suggest the development of the PA profession in different countries tends to follow a similar path and that lessons learned from these nations may be useful in further expansion of the PA profession.
 Experience has proven that such processes always take longer than estimated.

 Those countries mentioned above are just some of the countries that have recently recognized the progress of PAs and have developed their own PA programs.
 Yet, assistants to doctors and prototypes of PAs are not new.

 Eastern European countries such as Russia and Ukraine; Asian countries such as China and Malaysia; much of Oceania (eg, Australia, New Guinea, Micronesia, Melanesia, and Polynesia); as well as parts of Africa and South America have employed medical aides for decades.

 Even in the United States, the Alaskan Community Health Aides project, inaugurated during World War II and continuing today, produces what can be referred to as prototype PAs.

-Canada, Australia, South Africa, and Scotland have remote and/or widely separated and sparse populations.
+Canada, Australia, South Africa, have remote and/or widely separated and sparse populations.
 In some countries, the size or dispersal of rural populations presents formidable challenges to health care delivery.